Internal Capital Adequacy Assessment Process (ICAAP) for Deposit-Taking Institutions – Guideline (2010)

 Similar rigour should be applied to the management of operational risk as is done for the management of other significant banking risks.
 The failure to properly manage operational risk can result in a misstatement of the institution’s risk/return profile and expose the institution to significant losses.

-Institutions should refer to OSFI’s guideline B-21 Operational Risk Management and to the Basel Committee’s paper Principles for the Sound Management of Operational Risk released in June 2011 which describes a set of principles for managing operational risk.
+Institutions should refer to OSFI’s guideline E-21 Operational Risk Management and Resilience and to the Basel Committee’s paper Principles for the Sound Management of Operational Risk released in June 2011 which describes a set of principles for managing operational risk.

 Market risk